Cough In Children

 Common causes of cough in children

-Viruses: By far the most common cause of cough in children is mucous draining backwards down the throat from an upper respiratory virus.
+- Viruses: By far the most common cause of cough in children is mucous draining backward down the throat from an upper respiratory virus.
 Viruses can also cause lower airway infections (pneumonia).

-Allergies: Seasonal allergy symptoms can definitely cause cough.
-Seasonal allergies are less common in children before about age 2-3yo as it takes a couple seasons of exposure typically to develop allergies.
+- Allergies: Seasonal allergy symptoms can definitely cause cough.
+Seasonal allergies are less common in children before about age 2-3yo as it takes a couple of seasons of exposure typically to develop allergies.

 Signs your child needs to see a medical professional